Hossain-MD-Rafat/Miditerm-Project-Analyzing-New-York-City-Data/README.md

-Libraries: pandas, numpy, matplotlib, seaborn, plotly SQL (for querying and managing data within PostgreSQL) Jupyter Notebook (for interactive data analysis and documentation) PostgreSQL (for database management and SQL-based querying) Git (for version control and collaboration)
+Libraries: pandas, numpy, matplotlib, seaborn, plotly SQL (for querying and managing data within PostgreSQL) Jupyter Notebook (for interactive data analysis and documentation) SQLite (for database management and SQL-based querying) Git (for version control and collaboration)